 A qualified pest control operator can determine the extent of the infestation, then use registered insecticides to kill the bedbugs.
 Repeat visits may be necessary to ensure all bedbugs at various stages of the lifecycle have been eradicated.

 Good hygiene practices, such as frequent house cleaning, should help to prevent any further infestations.
-However, vacuuming immediately after treatment should be avoided to ensure that the residual insecticide is not removed.
+However, vacuuming immediately after treatment should be avoided to make sure the residual insecticide is not removed.
 For further information, consult your pest control operator.

 Where to get help